-HIST/RELG/AFST274Islam in Africa This course explores the spread of Islam from the Arab peninsula to the African continent in the seventh century through the nineteenth century and limns the factors which facilitated this advance.
+HIST/RELG/AFST274Islam in Africa This course explores the spread of Islam from the Arabian Peninsula to the African continent in the seventh century through the nineteenth century and limns the factors, which facilitated this advance.
 It examines the methods and principles of Islam and how the religion affected the life styles of its African neophytes and adherents.
-As a result of the interaction between Muslim and African civilizations, the advance of Islam has profoundly influenced religious beliefs and practices of African societies, while local traditions have also influenced Islamic practices.
-Muslims were important in the process of state-building and in the creation of commercial networks that brought together large parts of the continent.
+Because of the interaction between Muslim and African civilizations, the advance of Islam has profoundly influenced religious beliefs and practices of African societies, while local traditions have also influenced Islamic practices.
+Muslims were important in the process of state building and in the creation of commercial networks that brought together large parts of the continent.
 Muslim clerics served as registrars of state records and played a role in developing inner-state diplomacy inside Africa and beyond.

 HIST/AFST275/SEMN 274African Christianity This course explores the complex and disparate trends of Christianity in Africa since the first century C. E. It highlights Africa's role in the development and growth of Christianity as a global religion.
 Prerequisite: Sophomores Only